baltimore-sun-data/housing-map/README.md

 *  x See additional notes in email on things to fix on blocks at various sizes
 * x Convert the "black and yellow dots" to "black, blue and yellow dots" per notes in your planner
 * x Remove the base map entirely so as to avoid giving too much location information about individual houses
-* Add a Baltimore County breakout map
+* x Add a Baltimore County breakout map.
+Stroke colors are #dace32 (yellow), #151514 (black) and #279bdf (blue)
-* Redo the other flat maps to reflect the new color scheme.
+* x Redo the other flat maps to reflect the new color scheme.
-  (This should be fairly quick, since our county shapes remain the same.)
+  ( This should be fairly quick, since our county shapes remain the same.)
+* x With five maps in place, tweak formatting to remove layout hijinks
 * Add new chatter from our reporter
+* Hand-code a legend - make it hot-swappable with arrow instructions, since you did not discuss this with Adam.
-* Switch to other mapping project, assuming it is Tuesday.
+* Switch to other mapping project, assuming it is Thursday.
 If not, keep moving on these TODOs.
-* Hand-code a legend - make it hot-swappable with arrow instructions, since you did not discuss this with Adam.
+* Integrate headline fetcher
 * Talk with the team on Monday about where we stand
-* Iterate with even better static images (preferably gif or png versions of a larger image, scaled down)
 * If time allows, consider trying to link each static image to js that reloads the large map at the appropriate extent
-* Integrate headline fetcher
 * User testing
 * Delete development notes
 * Create storylink